The Quenched Satellite Population Around Milky Way Analogs: Summary

 We have presented a comparison of the quenched and star-forming satellite population in the ELVES and SAGA--II samples.\ We applied cuts in host luminosity, satellite luminosity, and satellite surface brightness to the ELVES sample to understand their effects in our comparisons with the SAGA--II satellites.\ With these different sub-samples of ELVES satellites, we compared the quenched fraction and number of star-forming satellites between these two surveys while also testing how different star-forming definitions can affect these comparisons.\ Our primary conclusions from this work are as follows:

-\begin{itemize} \item We find that the quenched fractions, calculated in a consistent manner using a UV-derived sSFR, in the ELVES and SAGA--II samples are in agreement after applying either (i) the SAGA--II absolute magnitude cut or (ii) a surface brightness cut in addition to the SAGA--II absolute magnitude cut to the ELVES sample (see Figure \ref{fig:qf}).\ Additionally, there is an even stronger agreement between ELVES and SAGA--II when only accounting for satellites within 150 kpc (see Figure \ref{fig:qf}).\ This lends confidence to these quenched fraction estimates as the underlying samples of satellites are found via different techniques. \item The absence of any significant effect on the ELVES sample after applying an additional surface brightness cut implies that the SAGA--II sample is not missing additional satellites beyond what they have already accounted for in their incompleteness corrections.\ \item Similarly, we find broad agreement in the cumulative number of all satellites between the ELVES and SAGA--II samples, regardless of star-forming definition, particularly when the SAGA--II incompleteness corrections are accounted for.\ \item Our brief investigation of radial trends in both the ELVES and SAGA--II sample found that (i) as expected, the quenched fraction decreases as a function of radius and (ii) there is broad agreement in the number of star-forming satellites in the ELVES and SAGA--II samples as a function of radius.\ \item At first glance, there may be tension between the quenched fraction seen in simulations, which use the Local Group as a benchmark, and larger statistical samples of Milky Way-like systems.\ Additionally, the Local Group itself may be an outlier among Milky Way-like systems.\ Continuing to expand observational samples with multiwavelength datasets are crucial to better elucidate these tensions. \end{itemize}
+\begin{itemize} \item We find that the quenched fractions, calculated in a consistent manner using a UV-derived sSFR, in the ELVES and SAGA--II samples are in agreement after applying either (i) the SAGA--II absolute magnitude cut or (ii) a surface brightness cut in addition to the SAGA--II absolute magnitude cut to the ELVES sample (see Figure \ref{fig:qf}).\ Additionally, there is an even stronger agreement between ELVES and SAGA--II when only accounting for satellites within 150 kpc (see Figure \ref{fig:qf}).\ This lends confidence to these quenched fraction estimates as the underlying samples of satellites are found via different techniques. \item The absence of any significant effect on the ELVES sample after applying an additional surface brightness cut implies that the SAGA--II sample is not missing additional satellites beyond what they have already accounted for in their incompleteness corrections.\ \item Similarly, we find broad agreement in the cumulative number of all satellites between the ELVES and SAGA--II samples, regardless of star-forming definition, particularly when the SAGA--II incompleteness corrections are accounted for.\ \item Our brief investigation of radial trends in both the ELVES and SAGA--II samples found that (i) as expected, the quenched fraction decreases as a function of radius and (ii) there is broad agreement in the number of star-forming satellites in the ELVES and SAGA--II samples as a function of radius.\ \item At first glance, there may be tension between the quenched fraction seen in simulations, which use the Local Group as a benchmark, and larger statistical samples of Milky Way-like systems.\ Additionally, the Local Group itself may be an outlier among Milky Way-like systems.\ Continuing to expand observational samples with multiwavelength datasets is crucial to better elucidate these tensions.\ Similarly, \citet{2023Engler} demonstrate the utility of applying numerous observational selection criteria to large simulated samples.\ Having additional simulation samples apply similar rigor can readily aid in understanding these potential tensions, such as the quenched fractions of satellites. \end{itemize}